 - Cashing in your investments to deal with a medical emergency

 You’ll need dread disease and disability cover until you have enough money to cover your expenses for the rest of your life.
 This is a type of insurance product that you really hope you’ll never need.
+But if you are ever diagnosed with a dread disease having this insurance will allow you to choose how to deal with the disease.

 Short-term insurance and medical aid also belongs to this category.
 If there’s anything in your life that you can’t afford to pay for with cash if it gets lost or damaged, you need to have an insurance product that can take care of it until you can afford to replace it yourself.